gemadarc/gemadarc.github.io/education/school.md

 ## Financial assistance

+PIRE GEMADARC provides some limited amount of [travel support](http://pire.gemadarc.org/education/#travel-support) for graduate students.

 For students at [USD], please check <http://www.usd.edu/cage/study-abroad/financial-aid>.
+The link also include some general information on finding financial assistance.

 ## Culture and activities